Today's Best Tech Deals

 - Our latest media streamer reviews

-Whether you’ve just gotten rid of cable or want to supplement your TV package with online video, now’s an excellent time to buy a media streaming device.
-Compared to the typical smart TV, standalone streamers such as the Roku Streaming Stick and Amazon Fire TV tend to have bigger app selections, faster performance, and more features.
+It’s an excellent time to buy a media streaming device, whether you’ve just cut the cable cord or you’re looking to supplement your TV package with an online video service like Netflix, Hulu, or a newcomer like Apple TV+ or Disney+.
+Compared to the typical smart TV, standalone streamers such as the Amazon Fire TV Stick 4K and the all-new Nvidia Shield TV tend to have bigger app selections, faster performance, and more features.
 And with so much competition between device makers, the hardware is becoming faster, more capable, and more affordable.

 We constantly test all the latest devices, including Roku players, Fire TV devices, Android TV devices, Apple TV, and Chromecast.
 We review each new generation of hardware and constantly revisit the software and app selection so we can help you determine which platform is right for you.
 Here are our picks for the best streaming boxes and sticks, along with all of our most current product reviews.
 Our recommendations will change over time as new products come to market.